coleenquadros/configuration/docs/app-sre/design-docs/app-sre-service-owners.md

 Ownership responsibilities might change over time, some services might require more effort to maintain than others.
 Each responsible stream should establish a review/retro process for service ownership, which will be implemented as a quarterly meeting to review needed/completed work tracked in Jira tickets.

-Each stream is also encouraged to present a periodic demo on any service related work performed over that period.
+To avoid creating silos, each stream is also encouraged to present a periodic demo on any service related work performed over that period.

 ## Non-objectives